verhovsky/books-futures-explained/src/3_generators_pin.md

 >well written and I can recommend reading through it (it talks as much about
 >async/await as it does about generators).

-The second difficult part is understanding Generators and the `Pin` type.
-Since they're related we'll start off by exploring generators first.
-By doing that we'll soon get to see why we need to be able to "pin" some data to a fixed location in memory and get an introduction to `Pin` as well.
+## Why generators?

+Generators/yield and async/await are so similar that once you understand one you should be able to understand the other.

+It's much easier for me to provide runnable and short examples using Generators instead of Futures which require us to introduce a lot of concepts now that we'll cover later just to show an example.

+A small bonus is that you'll have a pretty good introduction to both Generators and Async/Await by the end of this chapter.

 Basically, there were three main options discussed when designing how Rust would handle concurrency: